COVID-19 Info, Do's, & Don'ts

 - 6 feet of physical distance - If masks are removed (e.g. eating/drinking, speech therapy, band or choir) either indoors or outdoors

-At this time KIPP SoCal is not requiring either students or team members to receive a COVID-19 vaccination.
-However, because vaccines are the single most effective strategy to protect ourselves and others against COVID-19, we are strongly encouraging all eligible team members, students, and families to get vaccinated.
+KIPP SoCal is not requiring that all eligible students are vaccinated, however, because vaccines are the single most effective strategy to protect ourselves and others against COVID-19, we are strongly encouraging all students, and families to get vaccinated.

-Our Advocacy & Community Engagement team is actively working on potential opportunities to partner with community organizations, medical offices, and pharmacies to host a vaccination clinic at one or more of our school sites.
-KIPP Empower Academy will serve as a vaccination site on July 24th from 8am to 2pm.
-Please encourage community members to register here.
+Our Advocacy & Community Engagement continues to actively working on potential opportunities to partner with community organizations, medical offices, and pharmacies to host a vaccination clinic at our schools every weekend.
+Please check Parent Square for updates and vaccination sites at our schools.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.